paperboygold/what-happens-when/README.rst

 Except instead of the usual story, we're going to try to answer this question in as much detail as possible.
 No skipping out on anything.
-In this particular version we aim to capture the security aspects of the process.
+In this particular version we aim to capture the security aspects of the process based on the original available `here <https://github.com/alex/what-happens-when>`_

 This is all licensed under the terms of the `Creative Commons Zero`_ license.